ananyan/ananyan.github.io/index.md

 I graduated with a B.S. in Mechanical Engineering from MIT in June 2019.

-I am a former competitive figure skater, an aspiring amateur guitarist, and a frequent language-learner.
+In addition, I am a former competitive figure skater, an aspiring amateur guitarist, and a frequent language-learner!